 Most mission statements also express the core values of an organization (or, in your case, the ministry).
 Think about values such as respect, equality, compassion and integrity, but also consider concepts such as family-based.
-A second question to ask while brainstorming youth ministry mission statements, therefore, is this: What’s important to us?
+A second question to ask while brainstorming youth ministry mission statements, therefore, is: What’s important to us?

-If you take the time to discuss and answer these two questions, you’ll probably start out quite broad and vague and need to get more specific.
+If you take time to discuss and answer these two questions, you’ll probably start out quite broad and need to get more specific.
 That’s okay; just take the time to hear everyone’s thoughts and opinions.
 And don’t be alarmed or even shocked if leaders have completely different opinions about what your mission should be!

 Next Steps: Narrow It Down & Review

 Once you’ve listened to everyone’s opinions, try to narrow down the focus.
 What are the common denominators?
 What do people agree on?